ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_distributing.rst

 .. note::
    ``<namespace>-<name>-*.tar.gz`` is expanded with the actual ``namespace`` and ``name``.

-The ``manifest.directives`` supplied in :file:`galaxy.yml` are inserted after the default includes, and before the default excludes.
+The ``manifest.directives`` supplied in :file:`galaxy.yml` are inserted after the default includes and before the default excludes.

-To enable the use of manifest directives without supplying your own, insert either ``manifest: {}`` or ``manifest: null`` in the :file:`galaxy.yml` file, ensuring to remove the use of ``build_ignore``.
+To enable the use of manifest directives without supplying your own, insert either ``manifest: {}`` or ``manifest: null`` in the :file:`galaxy.yml` file and remove any use of ``build_ignore``.

 If the default manifest directives do not meet your needs, you can set ``manifest.omit_default_directives`` to a value of ``true`` in :file:`galaxy.yml`.
-This will require a full compliment of manifest directives to be specified in :file:`galaxy.yml`.
+You then must specify a  full compliment of manifest directives in :file:`galaxy.yml`.
 The defaults documented above are a good starting point.

 Below is an example where the default directives are not included.